 Rainbow Cloud Roll

-- Oh no. It’s ice cream topped with a “fruity cereal” and wrapped in cotton candy.
+Oh no. It’s ice cream topped with a “fruity cereal” (aka Fruity Pebbles) and wrapped in cotton candy.

-- My take: It’s an appetizer you could get at any Mexican restaurant.
+My take: It’s an appetizer you could get at any Mexican restaurant.
 Seafood at the State Fair makes me uneasy.

-- From The Hanger, a new vendor for 2018.
-They’re up in Shoreview, I mean, the (old) Pet Center that got transformed into a restaurant.
+From The Hangar, a new vendor for 2018.
+They’re up in Brainerd, I mean, the (old) Pet Center that got transformed into a restaurant.
 The Pet Center has a new home right next to where it was last year.

-- They’ll have three “slider” sandwich flights at The Hanger (get it?).
+They’ll have three “slider” sandwich flights at The Hangar (get it?).
 One is brisket, one is a burger, and the last one is pulled pork.

 Smoked Soft Serve Ice Cream

 My take: I’ve had a couple bites and it’s worth splitting with a few people.
 Mike and Steph at Blue Moon knock it out of the park year after year.
 Their bread pudding is an honorable mention in my favorite fair foods list.
 And their booth is a great place to hide on a hot day.
-I cannot wait to try that cold brew coffee ice cream.

 Swedish Meatball Smorgas